What is this Bond for?

 How long is this Bond issue open for?

 The Bond was launched in January 2020 with an initial deadline of 23:59 on 14th February 2020.
 We have decided to continue to take further applications and issue further Bonds after this date because every Bond investment taken out enables the club and Trust to benefit from a stronger overall position to secure and fund stadium construction.
+It remains open as of May 2020 for new applicants and for a small number of existing applicants to complete their purchases.

 Who, specifically, is issuing and adminstering the Bond?